rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/reset-phone-pin.rst

     This service is only available to the following roles:

-    ``identity:user-admin``: Can reset the Phone PIN for all of the users on the caller's domain.
+    ``identity:user-admin``: Can reset the phone PIN for all of the users on the caller's domain.

-    ``identity:user-manage``: Can reset the Phone PIN of users in the caller's domain who have the identity:user-manage role or below.
+    ``identity:user-manage``: Can reset the phone PIN of users in the caller's domain who have the identity:user-manage role or below.

-A successful reset phone pin request returns no response body with ``HTTP 204`` status code.
+A successful reset phone PIN request returns no response body with ``HTTP 204`` status code.

 The following table shows the possible response codes for this operation: